-Gaura, as a Texas roadside perennial, loves heat, full sun, tolerates drought, and is not too picky about soil conditions.
+Gaura, as a US roadside perennial, loves heat, full sun, tolerates drought, and is not too picky about soil conditions.
 It is a low maintenance plant which makes it perfect for rain gardens and rock gardens.

 More Information About Gaura